 Key information of each director is set out on pages 4 to 5 of this report and the dates of their initial appointment and last re-appointment/re-election are set out below:

-Having assessed the contribution and performance of Mr Sam Chong Keen and Ms Caroline Wee, the NC has recommended the re-election of the two directors who are due to retire at the forthcoming AGM.
+Having assessed the contribution and performance of Mrs Dawn Wee Wai Ying and Mr Ho Fook Meng, the NC has recommended the re-election of the two directors who are due to retire at the forthcoming AGM.
 The Board has accepted the recommendations of the NC.
 Each director had recused herself/himself relating to the recommendation on her/his re-election as director of the Company.

 Subject to their re-election: